Sprint car driver Jason Johnson dies of injuries sustained in crash

 A tweet from Tony Stewart Racing noted that “our hearts are broken.”

 Johnson is the second driver in four years to die from injuries sustained in a sprint-car crash at the track, according to the Journal Sentinel.
-Scott Semmelmann, 47, of Brookfield was killed in an accident in practice at an Interstate Racing Association event in September 2014.
+Scott Semmelmann, 47, of Brookfield, Wis., was killed in an accident in practice at an Interstate Racing Association event in September 2014.

 Johnson, Outlaws rookie of the year in 2015, won the Knoxville (Iowa) Nationals, the biggest race of the year for winged sprint cars, the following year.